-- The Centre will not be liable for any medical fees, ambulance or other costs which may arise due to these emergencies. - Accidents from a fault in equipment or from staff negligence are covered by insurance but every care will be taken to minimise the possibility of such accidents. - Staff will complete an Accident/Injury/Trauma Record and hand it to the Childcare Coordinator within 24 hours.
-It will be signed, dated and filed by the Childcare Coordinator.
-In the Childcare Coordinator's absence the form will be handed to the Team leader, who will ensure the Childcare Coordinator is made aware of the emergency as soon as possible.
+The Centre will not be liable for any medical fees, ambulance or other costs which may arise due to these emergencies.

+- Accidents from a fault in equipment or from staff negligence are covered by insurance but every care will be taken to minimise the possibility of such accidents. - Staff will complete an Accident/Injury/Trauma Record and hand it to the Operations Coordinator within 24 hours.
+It will be signed, dated and filed by the Operations Coordinator.
+In the Operations Coordinator's absence, the form will be handed to the Team leader, who will ensure the Operations Coordinator is made aware of the emergency as soon as possible. - In the event of a serious incident the Department of Education and Training will be advised.